UHRAI/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 5. Mocking a property
 `mandatory`

-memoize turns methods into properties.
+`memoize` turns methods into properties.
 Read up on how to mock a property (see resource).

-Implement the test_public_repos_url method to unit-test GithubOrgClient._public_repos_url.
+Implement the `test_public_repos_url` method to unit-test `GithubOrgClient._public_repos_url`.

-Use patch as a context manager to patch GithubOrgClient.org and make it return a known payload.
+Use `patch` as a context manager to patch `GithubOrgClient.org` and make it return a known payload.

-Test that the result of _public_repos_url is the expected one based on the mocked payload.
+Test that the result of `_public_repos_url` is the expected one based on the mocked payload.

 Repo:

-GitHub repository: alx-backend-python
+- GitHub repository: alx-backend-python
-Directory: 0x03-Unittests_and_integration_tests
+- Directory: 0x03-Unittests_and_integration_tests
-File: test_client.py
+- File: test_client.py

 6. More patching
-mandatory
+`mandatory`

 Implement TestGithubOrgClient.test_public_repos to unit-test GithubOrgClient.public_repos.

 Use @patch as a decorator to mock get_json and make it return a payload of your choice.